Miss Guam: Miss Guam International

 Miss Guam has competed since 1964.
 There are four Miss Guam titleholders in 1979, 1982, 1988 and 1991 who awarded as Miss Friendship in Miss International history.
 Margaret Frances Glover (Miss International Guam 1967) is the only one Miss Guam who placed as the Top 15 at the Miss International pageant.
-Since 2010 the second title of Miss Guam automatically will compete at the Miss International pageant.
+From 2010 to 2022 the second title of Miss Guam automatically competed at the Miss International pageant.